 But how do people actually look at the building?
 Here’s a gaze path video showing one person taking it in.
 When you click the arrow, the moving dots and lines reflect what drew the subject’s gaze when she looked at the picture using eye-tracking technology.

-The yellow circles show fixations where the eyes stick to the image, and the lines show the saccades, the movement the eyes make—often under subconscious control—as they dart from one part of a scene to another.
-Here’s a gaze path made by another person in our study:
+The yellow circles show fixations where the eyes stick to the image, and the lines show the saccades, the movement the eyes make—often with no ‘conscious’ control—as they dart from one part of a scene to another.
+Here’s a gaze path made by another person:

 You can see how each participant looks at the world differently—and you can also see how the Villa provides our brain with plenty of eye candy to focus on.